YosysHQ/mcy/docs/source/testsetup.rst

 Writing a test script
 =====================

-For each testbench in your test suite, you need to write a test script that ``mcy`` can call to run that testbench on a mutated design.
+For each testbench in your test suite, you need to write a test script that MCY can call to run that testbench on a mutated design.
-``mcy`` will create a temporary directory, place a file named ``input.txt`` with a numbered list of mutations in it, run your test script, and expect to find the return status of the testbench for each mutation in a correspondingly numbered list in a file named ``output.txt``.
+MCY will create a temporary directory, place a file named ``input.txt`` with a numbered list of mutations in it, run your test script, and expect to find the return status of the testbench for each mutation in a correspondingly numbered list in a file named ``output.txt``.
 (By default, the list will only contain a single entry, as this is the most straightforward to use.
 The parameter ``maxbatchsize`` can be set in the ``[test]`` section of ``config.mcy`` to increase the number of mutations included.)

 ..
 A common optimization is that if your testbench is compiled, you can save compilation time by compiling multiple mutations into a single unit under test, but it requires modifying the testbench so that the mutation can be selected at execution time by passing an argument.